 New students are those who are starting at Three Rivers for the first time (new or transferring) or re-enrolling after having been away for two years.

 To enroll, please visit How to Enroll where you’ll find detailed information on how to apply, what you’ll need, links to the online application and much more.
 You’ll also find links to the special application process for our nursing program.

 Connect with a Three Rivers Community College admissions staff member!

 We can help you enroll and register.
-Our campus is by appointment, and we know you have questions about Three Rivers, the enrollment process, financial aid, and more.
+Our campus is open, and we know you have questions about Three Rivers, the enrollment process, financial aid, and more.
 So, please reach out to us via email or phone and we can help you achieve your educational goals either online, over the phone, or in-person.

 Meet one-on-one with an Admissions counselor